DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 - Pascal Case: The first letter of each word is capitalized.
 For example, MyVariableName.

 In Python, we typically use snake case.
 This means we use underscores (_) to separate words in variable names.

+<a name="9"></a>
+## Dynamic Typing

+In Python a single variable's type can change throughout the code.
+This is called dynamic typing.
+For example, the following code will run without any errors:

+        variable = 10         # int type
+        variable = "Hello"    # str type
+        variable = [1, 2, 3]  # list type

+Not all languages support dynamic typing.
+In some languages, a variable's type must be explicitly declared and cannot be changed.
+This is called static typing.
+For example, in Java, the following code will cause an error:

+        int variable = 10;
+        variable = "Hello";  // Error: incompatible types